Edinburgh Eagles: History

-The Edinburgh Eagles club was founded in February 1998 and were admitted to the Scottish National League that same year, finishing as runners-up after losing out to Border Raiders in the final 14–40.
+The Edinburgh Eagles club was founded in February 1998 and were admitted to the Scottish National League that same year, finishing as runners-up after losing out to Border Eagles in the final 14–40.
 The following season saw the club go one better when after defeating fellow Edinburgh side Portobello Playboys in the Grand Final 48–20, they lifted the Scottish title for the first time.

-The new millennium season started early for the Eagles as they became the first Scottish club to enter the Challenge Cup at the first round stage on 4 December 1999, defeated by Woolston Rovers by only 12–17.
+Edinburgh were invited to enter the 2000 Challenge Cup.
+At the first round stage on 4 December 1999 they were defeated 12–17 by Woolston Rovers.
 Despite losing just one match during the regular season they were beaten by Glasgow Bulls in the Grand Final 22–47.
 The following season the same two sides met in the final again, Eagles winning 30–16.
 That victory was the start of a hat-trick of triumphs as they beat Portobello Playboys 46–24 in 2002 and Fife Lions in 2003.

 It was three more years before they won the title again, after losing to Fife Lions in the 2004 final they failed to reach the next two finals.
 There was also three first round exits in the Challenge Cup against Leigh East, Oulton Raiders and Heworth A.R.L.F.C.
 Another hat-trick of titles from 2007 was next as they saw off Fife Lions twice and Carluke Tigers in 2009, 18–10 in a game that went to extra-time.